aaronfc/unnamed-rts/docs/tasks.md

 	- Game (everything done until now)

 ## Bugs 🐛
-- [ ] 🐛 Villagers are overlapping one with eachother when crowded.
+- [ ] #1 🐛 Villagers are overlapping one with eachother when crowded.
 	- Maybe we can create some simplified test?
 To see if it's because of Arcade physics and find possible solutions.
-- [ ] 🐛 Villagers moving infinitely upon collision
+	- More difficult to reproduce probably since we started using `physics.move` method.
+	- Still happened, though...
+And can't find a way to reproduce.
-- [ ] 🐛 Villagers getting "stuck" while consuming resource.
+- [ ] #3 🐛 Villagers getting "stuck" while consuming resource.
 Not consuming and not moving.
 Maybe there is a gap between them and the resource but the movement is not getting them closer?
-- [ ] 🐛 Villagers might start sliding while consuming resource.
-Maybe it's because of collisions?
-- [ ] 🐛 Villager might get into an unknown status when trying to gather resource and resource is destroyed.
+- [ ] #4 🐛 Villager might get into an unknown status when trying to gather resource and resource is destroyed.
 It was detected while doing a quick test by generating many villagers and sending them to consume the same resource.
-All of them behaved correctly (going back to initial position) except from one, which was "stuck" close to the already non-existent resource.
+All of them behaved correctly (going back to initial position) except from one, which was "stuck" close to the already non-existent resource. ⚠️ This might be related to #3.

 # References